 As governments continue to modernize services with cloud and integration solutions, it is vital to make sure that file exchange solutions (ad hoc and system-to-system) are secure, traceable, and provide flexible integration via APIs across all critical systems (integration platforms like MuleSoft, CRMs, ERPs, government FTP servers).

-To find out how your government organization can provide a “next-generation” file exchange platform for citizens and stakeholders, download Thru’s latest white paper → Managed File Transfer for the Extended Enterprise.
+To find out how your government organization can provide a “next-generation” file exchange platform for citizens and stakeholders, read our white paper → Managed File Transfer for the Extended Enterprise.

 This digital era taking place right now is the most exciting time for government IT departments to bring about valuable change.
 Sophisticated governments like the State of Colorado are setting a strong example of what it means to use technology to improve engagement with citizens and stakeholders.
 Furthermore, this time of digital change is an important time for governments to reexamine their file exchange processes to improve agility, efficiency and security for online services.